odoo/documentation/content/developer/tutorials/backend.rst

-     Because it largerly a standard action, as with :ref:`howto/module/wizard` it is generally useful to add the report as a *contextual item* on the tree and / or form views of the model being reported on via the ``binding_model_id`` field.
+     Because it largerly a standard action, as with :ref:`howto/module/wizard` it is generally useful to add the report as a *contextual item* on the list and / or form views of the model being reported on via the ``binding_model_id`` field.

      Here we are also using ``binding_type`` in order for the report to be in